The application deadline is Wednesday, Jan. 3, 2018.

 The benefits of being a pharmacy resident at UC Irvine Medical Center include:

-- Three weeks earned, paid vacation and paid holidays
+- Two weeks paid vacation, 13 paid holidays and sick leave

 - Medical, dental and vision insurance through a UC Irvine Health-sponsored plan

 Candidates for the UC Irvine Health Pharmacy Residency Program should have completed clinical clerkships and have general knowledge of institutional pharmacy practice.

 Candidates must apply through the American Society of Health-System Pharmacists (ASHP) Residency Matching Program.
 The PGY1 program code for UC Irvine Medical Center is 180013.

 Selection is based on professional competence, scholastic achievement, motivation, extracurricular activities, communication skills, letters of recommendation and overall understanding of the pharmacy profession.